changie-ai/changie-ai-backend/README.md

 I built this from scratch not knowing anything about code starting in Fall 2025.
 I am a multi-instrumentalist musician producer that just had an idea one day when I was recording one of my songs.
-I just wanted to quickly pitch correct and normalize the tempo an iphone audio recording I had done.
+I just wanted to quickly pitch correct and normalize the tempo on an iphone recording I had done.
 After diving into all the various ways to effect the audio in ableton, logic, changing plug-in variables etc...I was overwhelmed with how much time and effort it took to get it right.
 So I thought, "What if there was an easier way?
 I wanted a super simple way to just tell a prompt what you wanted.
 And so was born ChangieAI :)

+My intention for this project was for anyone in the world (not just musicians and producers) to be able to describe what they want to happen to thier recorded voice or instrument; then press a button, and let the app create the enhanced version . . . currently 18+ effects to do this with!

 I am super proud of this project and would love feedback!
-Donations welcome!
+Donations welcome as well (see link below)!
 If you find it interesting, I would be happy to meet!
 Right now, a simple basic verion for v1, but have plans to build v2 with many more options.
 Thank you in advance for supporting grass roots projects like this :)